xdarklight/gigabyte_ambientled_ctrl/README.md

 ---

 These scripts assume that the LEDs are connected to an ITE Super IO chipset.
-Support for the ITE 8620 / 8628 is currently not available in the upstream gpio-it87 driver, but a WIP patch exists: [https://patchwork.ozlabs.org/patch/602357/]().
+Support for the ITE 8620 / 8628 GPIO controller is available with Linux 4.7.
-An out-of-tree version with the patch applied can be found here: [https://github.com/xdarklight/gpio-it87](xdarklight/gpio-it87).
+An out-of-tree version (for older kernels) with the patch applied can be found here: [https://github.com/xdarklight/gpio-it87](xdarklight/gpio-it87).

 **Motherboard support:**